Working with a Designer

 What is the designer's role in my project?

 The designer is responsible for creating a floor plan, elevations and perspective drawings, based on a detailed understanding of your needs.
-They will have the cabinet knowledge to recommend door styles, wood selections, interior components and decorative trims.
+They will have the cabinet knowledge to recommend door styles, material selections, interior components and decorative trims.
 Typically, a kitchen cabinet designer associated with a dealership will be with you from the first conversation until the last piece of trim is installed.
 If you are working with an independent interior designer, their role may be more or less involved, depending on their knowledge of cabinetry components.
 Either way, it is paramount that a relationship is established between the designer and the dealer representative who will ultimately be responsible for the cabinet order.

 How should you prepare for the first meeting?